 - April 16, 1973: Dr. Hilda Hellaby is invested into the Order of Canada on April 11 by Governor-General Roland Michener.
 She is the first Yukoner to receive the order.

-April 30, 1973: The sternwheelers Casca and Whitehorse will get a facelift thanks to a Local Incentives Program grant in the amount of $40,000 from the federal government. (see also January 7, 1971) The Whitehorse Star issues a special edition on this account May 16, 1973.
-Work starts immediately to restore the exteriors of the riverboats Casca and Whitehorse and to protect them by erecting a fence.
+- April 30, 1973: The sternwheelers Casca and Whitehorse will get a facelift thanks to a Local Incentives Program grant in the amount of $40,000 from the federal government.

-- May 9, 1973: Veteran Klondike Newsman Helmer Samuelson dies in Whitehorse at the age of 64.
+- May 9, 1973: Veteran Klondike Newsman Helmer Samuelson died in Whitehorse at the age of 64.

 - May 11, 1973: A Winnipeg-based firm, Federal Industries Ltd., announces May 10, 1973 that it has purchased 26 per cent of the White Pass and Yukon Corporation Ltd. shares.
 Federal Industries makes an offer to the remaining shareholders to purchase additional shares with the goal to own 50.3 per cent of the common shares in the company.
 Over 50% was subscribed and in July change of control was confirmed.